JakubZol/SOA-Parkometer/README.md

 # SOA-Parkometer
-Project for Service-Oriented Architecture subject at university Implementation of parkometer application using JavaEE.
+Project for Service-Oriented Architecture subject at university.

+Implementation of parkometer application using JavaEE.